Palawan: Coron Reefs, Coron Bay, Busuanga

 Seven lakes surrounded by craggy limestone cliffs attract hundreds of nature lovers to Coron Reefs in Northern Palawan, near the town of Coron.

 Busuanga Island, whose main town is Coron, is the jump-off point for numerous dive operators.
 The principal dive sites are World War II Japanese shipwrecks sunk on September 24, 1944, by United States Navy action.
 They range in depth from 12 m to 43 m.

 Kayangan Lake

-Accessible by a steep 10-minute climb, the crystal-clear waters of Kayangan Lake are nestled into the mountain walls; underwater is like a moonscape.
-There's a little wooden walkway and platform to stash your things if you go for a swim.
-Don't expect privacy or quiet, though, as the lake, an Instagram favorite, is overwhelmed by the cellphone-wielding masses during peak hours.
-To avoid the crowds you'll need to visit on a private tour early in the morning or late in the afternoon.
+Accessible by a steep 10-minute climb, Kayangan Lake is nestled into the mountain walls.The site includes a wooden walkway and a platform for swimmers to place their belongings.
+The lake generally experiences havy tourist traffic.